 Above everything, she would advise young and aspiring professionals to be themselves.
 “Don’t fake a persona because you think it will help you fit in better.
 You won’t be happy and will, likely, end up leaving the field.”
 Mrs. Thompson would further emphasize the importance of being sincere and truthful in both personal and professional matters.

-For her excellence, Ms. Thompson has received a number of honors and accolades for her work with the CIA.
-One particular moment that stands out for her was her nomination for the Manager of the Year award.
-Having served in a variety of managerial positions at different levels within the CIA, her then secretary wrote a short essay nominating Ms. Thompson for the award, and she became one of only six individuals presented with the Manager of the Year recognition that year.
-She was also notably nominated for the CIA’s Distinguished Career Intelligence Medal.
-Alongside these accolades, Ms. Thompson always found great enjoyment in seeing the high level of professionalism displayed by her employees and their appreciation of her as a good manager.
+For her excellence, Mrs. Thompson has received several honors and accolades for her work with the CIA.
+One moment that stands out for her was her nomination for the Manager of the Year award in the Directorate of Operations.
+Having served in a variety of managerial positions at different levels within the CIA, her then secretary wrote a short essay nominating Mrs. Thompson for the award, and she became one of only six individuals in the Directorate of Operations presented with the Manager of the Year recognition that year.
+Upon her retirement, she was awarded the CIA’s Distinguished Career Intelligence Medal.
+Alongside these accolades, Mrs. Thompson always found great enjoyment in seeing the high level of professionalism displayed by her employees and their appreciation of her as a good manager.

-Born in New York City, Ms. Thompson is the proud mother of two children, Corinne and Gareth, and grandmother to three grandchildren, Zoey, Kaylee and Morgan.
-In her free time, when she is not doing work for one of her many community projects, she enjoys knitting, reading and boating.
-Her hope is that she will be remembered by her colleagues and peers and leave a legacy as someone who embodies the quote, “My candle burns at both ends, it will not last the night.
-But to all my foes and friends, it gives a lovely light.”
+Born in New York City, Mrs. Thompson is the proud mother of two children, Corinne and Gareth, and grandmother, “nana,” to three granddaughters, Zoey, Kaylee and Morgan.
+She also cherishes her husband’s three children, Heidi, Karl and Alastair.
+In her free time, when she is not doing work for one of her many community projects, she enjoys reading, fishing and knitting.
+In addition to her family, she hopes she will be remembered by her friends and colleagues and leave a legacy as someone who embodies the quote, “My candle burns at both ends, it will not last the night.
+But to all my foes and all my friends, it gives a lovely light.”